U.S. Department of State Regulations: A-3 and G-5 Domestic Servant

 The U.S. Department of State allows aliens who are diplomats, staff of certain international organizations (often referred to as NGOs or Non-Governmental Organizations), and NATO staff to bring into the United States their servants, personal attendants and other domestics provided certain conditions are met.

 The US Department of State’s Foreign Aid Manual (9 FAM §41.21, Note 6.2) was amended in September 2001 to require that the following conditions must be satisfied prior to issuance of a visa to the domestic worker.
 The general conditions are a guarantee that the worker will be paid a fair wage, and an employment agreement or contract in English, translated to the worker’s native language.
-There were additional clarification notes issued September 16, 2009 and again July 15, 2011.
+There were additional clarification notes for these State Department Regulations issued September 16, 2009 and again July 15, 2011.

 Sponsoring organizations such as the World Bank are anxious to distance themselves from allegations that the organizations condone foreign worker abuses and domestic enslavement and have become very proactive in recent years in monitoring the employment practices of their staff members who sponsor foreign domestic workers.
 The G-4 sponsor records are subject to audit at any time by the NGO, with particular attention paid to documenting proper wage payments to the domestic and compliance with applicable state and federal tax laws.
 Fees are imposed on the G-4 sponsor by their host organization to offset audit expenses.
 These fees are waived if the G-4 subscribes to a household payroll service.